 You are encouraged to learn more about the free tutoring service, the schedule and make your appointment at The Student Learning Center.

-Microsoft has partnered with e-academy to create Electronic License Management System (ELMS), a license management system.
+Formerly known as DreamSpark and MSDN-AA, Microsoft Imagine is a Microsoft program to provide students with software design and development tools free of cost.
 At Franklin University, students and faculty can download MSDN AA software and license keys from the department's exclusive online download center.

-Log on to your Franklin University ELMS here.
+Log on to your Franklin University Microsoft Imagine Premium site here.

 The background resource material for students who transfer into the Franklin programming sequence is provided here.